 - Review – Take time at the end of each week to see how you are doing.
 Or, if you’re feeling brave, ask your son how you are doing.
 You might be surprised at the answer you get.

-Being a great Dad comes down to simply prioritizing intentional time with your son.
+Being a good father comes down to simply prioritizing intentional time with your son.
 And when you think about it, isn’t he worth 1% of your day?